Trou95/ConfigReader/README.md

 How to use
 -

-Create an ınstance with filepath argument
+Create an instance with filepath argument